 The Center for Peace & Justice Education is a member of the College of Arts and Sciences as well as a division of the Office for Mission and Ministry.

-Courses focus on the components of a moral and just society, reflect on the alternative models for socially responsible resolution of injustice and conflict, and provide opportunities to learn the necessary skills for peacemaking.
-Most peace and justice courses meet requirements of the core curriculum.
-Students in each of the schools and colleges of the university can complete a minor or concentration in Peace & Justice.
+Courses focus on the components of a moral and just society, reflect on the alternative models for socially responsible resolution of injustice and conflict, and provide opportunities to learn the necessary skills to be advocates of a just and peaceful world.
+Many peace and justice courses meet requirements of the core curriculum.
+Students in each of the colleges of the university can complete a major or minor in Peace & Justice.

 The Center for Peace & Justice Education also coordinates programming and opportunities for active engagement within and beyond the Villanova community.
 The Center houses a variety of student organizations, sponsors numerous lectures and films, and presents annual awards for outstanding work in peace and justice.